adriantich/DnoisE/README.md

 DnoisE depends on the following software:

-* Python3.6
+* Python>=3.6
 * C (for Levenshtein module)
 * R
 * bash

 DnoisE is easy to install from terminal.
+Presently it runs on UNIX/Linux systems.
+An executable file can be optionally created (see below), otherwise the program can be run directly from the python script DnoisE.py.

+#### __A.
+INSTALLATION FROM GITHUB__
 #### __1. First clone the github repository__

 ```console